jovotech/jovo-framework/docs/platforms/amazon-alexa/visual.md

 ### List Templates

-The list template is used to display a set of scrollabe and selectable items (text and images).
+The list template is used to display a set of scrollable and selectable items (text and images).

 [ListTemplate1](https://developer.amazon.com/docs/custom-skills/display-interface-reference.html#listtemplate1-for-text-lists-and-optional-images):